-- 2nd byte of 4 to load the second byte and discard the other three bytes out of every four bytes - 3rd byte of 4 to load the third byte and discard the other three bytes out of every four bytes - 4th byte of 4 to load the fourth byte and discard the other three bytes out of every four bytes - 1st 2_byte of 4 to load the first two bytes and discard the other two bytes out of every four bytes - 2nd 2_byte of 4 to load the last two bytes and discard the other two bytes out of every four bytes - Buffer Address.
+- 1st byte of 4 to load first byte and discard the other three bytes out of every four bytes - 2nd byte of 4 to load the second byte and discard the other three bytes out of every four bytes - 3rd byte of 4 to load the third byte and discard the other three bytes out of every four bytes - 4th byte of 4 to load the fourth byte and discard the other three bytes out of every four bytes - 1st 2\byte of 4 to load the first two bytes and discard the other two bytes out of every four bytes - 2nd 2\byte of 4 to load the last two bytes and discard the other two bytes out of every four bytes - 5.
+Buffer Address.
 To indicate a different initial address of the data being loaded into the buffer. - 6.
 File Address.
 In case the file type has a non-zero start address, enter the data offset address in the File Address field.
 Make sure to enter the correct address, because an incorrect file offset address causes part of the buffer to be filled with FF (or incorrect data). - 7.
 Buffer clear on data load.
-Tick this checkbox will enable the user to fill the data buffers with the specified data. - NOTE: Ticking the checkbox of Custom File will disable most loading option.
+Tick this checkbox will enable the user to fill the data buffers with the specified data.

+NOTE: Ticking the checkbox of Custom File will disable most loading option.